History of Topps in Timeline

 September 2020: Fifth Series of T206 Collection Released

-In September 2020, Topps released the fifth series of the new "Topps 206" collection, which includes players from both, Major and Minor League.
+In September 2020, the fifth series of the "Topps 206" collection was released.

-December 2020: Garbage Pail Kids Cards Available on Blockchain
+December 2020: Availability of Garbage Pail Kids Cards via Blockchain

-As of December 2020, Topps has only made Garbage Pail Kids cards available to traders via blockchain.
+As of December 2020, Topps had only made Garbage Pail Kids cards available to traders via blockchain but announced Alien Quadrilogy collectibles were coming soon.

-April 2021: Topps Announces Plans to Go Public via SPAC Merger
+April 2021: Topps Announced Plans to Go Public via Merger

 In April 2021, Topps announced plans to go public via a merger with Mudrick Capital Acquisition Corporation II, valuing Topps at $1.3 billion.

-August 2021: Fanatics Acquires Future Exclusive Licenses with MLB
+August 2021: Fanatics Acquired Future Exclusive Licenses with MLB and MLBPA

 In August 2021, it was reported that Fanatics acquired future exclusive licenses with Major League Baseball and the MLB Players Association to produce baseball cards.

-In 2021, Topps faced criticism for its depiction of the South Korean boyband BTS in its Grammy-themed collection, which was considered racist and violent.
-The company apologized and removed the cards from production.
+In 2021, Topps faced criticism for its depiction of the South Korean boyband BTS in its Grammy-themed collection, which was deemed racist and violent, leading to an apology and removal of the cards from production.

 In January 2022, Fanatics announced they had acquired Topps for US$500 million.